ItsNiceCraft/ItsNiceCraft/README.md

 #### // recent stars

+- [lancachenet/monolithic](https://github.com/lancachenet/monolithic) - A monolithic lancache service capable of caching all CDNs in a single instance (today)
+- [lichess-org/lila](https://github.com/lichess-org/lila) - ♞ lichess.org: the forever free, adless and open source chess server ♞ (today)
 - [joelshepherd/tabliss](https://github.com/joelshepherd/tabliss) - A beautiful, customisable New Tab page for Firefox, Chrome, and Edge.
 (2 days ago)
 - [gorhill/uBlock](https://github.com/gorhill/uBlock) - uBlock Origin - An efficient blocker for Chromium and Firefox.
 Fast and lean.
 (2 days ago)
 - [mozilla/fx-private-relay](https://github.com/mozilla/fx-private-relay) - Keep your email safe from hackers and trackers.
 Make an email alias with 1 click, and keep your address to yourself.
 (3 days ago)
-- [spacemeowx2/switch-lan-play](https://github.com/spacemeowx2/switch-lan-play) - Enjoy games with your friends as if you were on a LAN.
-(3 days ago)
-- [syncthing/syncthing-android](https://github.com/syncthing/syncthing-android) - Wrapper of syncthing for Android.
-(5 days ago)

 ## // metrics